BDC Hamburger Icon

 TipBottom line

-To improve your click-through rate (CTR), use a "bulletproof" HTML button instead of a hyperlink for your CTA.
-Bulletproof buttons look great on all devices.
+To improve your click-through rate, use a "bulletproof" HTML button instead of a hyperlink for your CTA.
+Bulletproof buttons display consistently across all devices and are more likely to catch the reader's eye.

 Recipients may ignore or delete messages that seem like unwanted ads.
-According to Reese Spykerman, CEO of Design by Reese, try to make your messages more appealing and interesting by adding a personal touch.
+According to Reese Spykerman, CEO of Design by Reese, you can make your messages more appealing and engaging by adding a personal touch.
 For example, send brand messages that explain your passion for the company as a small business owner or share customer stories about your product.

-If your message doesn’t offer something your readers don’t already have or promise to make things better for them, then they have little incentive to keep opening your messages.
+If your message doesn’t offer something your readers don’t already have or show how your offering will improve their experience, recipients have little incentive to keep opening your messages.
 This becomes even worse if your tone comes off as forceful.

-“I think that it’s important for every email to provide value to each recipient so that it’s less likely to be considered annoying,” explained Michael Anderson, SEO manager at collystring.
+“I think that it’s important for every email to provide value to each recipient so that it’s less likely to be considered annoying,” explained Michael Anderson, manager of organic search at collystring.
 “Additionally, the verbiage can usually be framed in a certain way to avoid sounding too pushy.”

 Instead of asking people to buy your product, Anderson advises that you explain its benefits before offering a discount code.
 “Ideally, you want the user to think that they came to the decision to purchase something from the business as opposed to the other way around.”

-“One of the main reasons why people don’t even open your emails, let alone bother to click on your links, is the fact that the offer is not made for them,” explained Jane Kovalkova, chief marketing officer at The Credit Thing.
+“One of the main reasons why people don’t even open your emails, let alone bother to click on your links, is the fact that the offer is not made for them,” explained Jane Kovalkova, a business-to-business marketing expert.
 “If you market to everyone, you’re targeting no one.”

-To ensure your messages get to the right people, consider the following strategies.
+To ensure your messages reach the right people, consider the following strategies:

 • Segmentation: Email list segmentation splits your contacts into market segments based on predetermined conditions.
 For example, your welcome email goes to new subscribers, while a discount promotion goes to a specific group of current customers.
-Segmenting your list can help improve your email open rate, deliverability and responses.
+Segmenting your list can help improve your email open rate, deliverability and response rates.

-• Drip campaigns: After you collect and segment your list, harness the power of drip campaigns — pre-written messages that go out automatically based on specific triggers.
-And the sooner you hit your segmented mailing list at a measured rhythm, the better response you’ll get.
+• Drip campaigns: After you collect and segment your list, harness the power of drip campaigns — automated email sequences triggered by specific actions or timelines.
+The sooner you start sending to your segmented mailing list at a measured rhythm, the better response you’ll get.

 Did You Know?Did you know